Coupled reaction-diffusion equations on adjacent domains: The case of mortality for

-As a consequence, $c^*_m$ can be constructed, as in Section \ref{1subsection:c^*_2}, as the smallest value of $c>0$ for which $\Si_D(c)$ and $\tilde{\Si}_d(c)$ intersect, being tangent, for $\b>\un\b$.
-Observe that, if $D\geq d$, it is possible to show that the curves that touch, in the first quadrant, for the first time are $\tilde{\a}^-_d$ and $\a^+_D$, thus the first intersection necessarily occurs for $\b>\b_0>\un\b$.
-When $D<d$, instead, in order to guarantee the tangency for $\b>\un\b$, we have to restrict to $N\leq 5$ as in Section \ref{1subsection:c^*_2}.
+Thus, thanks to the monotonicity of $\Si_D$ and $\tilde\Si_d$ with respect to $c$, $c^*_m$ can be constructed, as in Section~\ref{1subsection:c^*_2}, as the smallest value of $c>0$ for which $\Si_D(c)$ and $\tilde{\Si}_d(c)$ intersect, being tangent, for $\b>\un\b$.
+Observe that, if $D\geq d$, the curves that touch, in the first quadrant, for the first time are $\tilde{\a}^-_d$ and $\a^+_D$, thus, since $\tilde\a_d^-(c,\b_0)=0$, the first intersection necessarily occurs for $\b>\b_0>\un\b$, and the tangency is therefore guaranteed.
+When $D<d$, instead, in order to guarantee the tangency for $\b>\un\b$, we have to restrict to $N\leq 5$ as in Section~\ref{1subsection:c^*_2} (see \eqref{eq:claim} and its proof).

-After these preliminaries, one can show that the desired supersolutions exist for all $c\geq c^*_m$, while compactly supported subsolutions of the problem with additional transport term can be obtained, for $c<c^*_m$, $c\sim c^*_m$, by considering a truncated problem with $v=0$ for $|y|=L$, $L\gg R$, and adapting the construction of Proposition \ref{1pr:3.2}.
-In this way we have proved the last part of Theorem \ref{2th:section4.1}, asserting that $c^*_m$ is the asymptotic speed of propagation of problem \eqref{2eq:4.0}.
+After these preliminaries, we have that the desired supersolutions exist for all $c\geq c^*_m$, while stationary, generalized subsolutions with compact support of the problem with additional transport term in the $x$ direction can be obtained, for $c<c^*_m$, $c\sim c^*_m$, by considering a truncated problem with $v=0$ for $|y|=L$, $L\gg R$, and adapting the construction of Proposition~\ref{1pr:3.2}.
+In this way we have proved the last part of Theorem~\ref{2th:section4.1}, which asserts that $c^*_m$ is the asymptotic speed of propagation of problem \eqref{2eq:4.0} in the $x$ direction.

-Before concluding with the proof of the remaining qualitative properties of $c^*_m$ stated in Theorem \ref{2th:section4.2}, we present an auxiliary result in the spirit of Theorem \ref{1th:3.3}\eqref{1th:3.3.iii}, which gives a sufficient condition for $c^*_m$ to be smaller than the Fisher-KPP speed $c_g$.
+Before concluding with the proof of the remaining qualitative properties of $c^*_m$ stated in Theorem~\ref{2th:section4.2}, we present an auxiliary result in the spirit of Theorem~\ref{1th:3.3}\eqref{1th:3.3.iii}, which gives a sufficient condition for $c^*_m$ to be smaller than the Fisher-KPP speed $c_g$.

 \begin{proposition} If

 where $C:=\frac{\un\beta}{\sqrt{Dg'(0)}}$, then $c^*_m<c_g$.